TencentARC/ArcNerf/README.md

   - Mesh extraction on Density Model or SDF Model.
 (We are still working on incorporating better extraction functions to collect Assets for Modern Graphic Engine)
   - Colmap preparation on your own capture data.
   - surface rendering on the sdf model
-  - plentiful geometry function implemented in torch backend.
+  - plentiful geometry functions implemented in torch backend.
-  - For other functionality on the trainer and logging, please ref [doc](docs/common_trainer.md).
+  - For other functions on the trainer and logging, please ref [doc](docs/common_trainer.md).

 - Render
 ![render](assets/result/qqtiger_render.gif)